 Naturally, you and your family are going to need a place to stay.
 Fortunately, many companies offer discounted vacation packages with both flight and hotel stay included.

 For example, a quick search on Expedia shows flight and hotel packages in May for four nights starting as low as $890 USD/person.

 Fly During Non-Peak Seasons

 During peak season, flight prices and crowd sizes tend to be at their worst.
-For Disneyland, peak season is usually the summer, with the worst month to go being June.
+For Disneyland, the peak season is usually the summer, with the worst month to go is June.
 To help you save money on flights and avoid hours standing in line for rides, try to plan your trip for September, November, or May (due to school not being let out yet).

 Fly During Non-Peak Weekdays